LukePappa/Ourism/text.md

-Being transcends, grounds, and is everything.
+This is being.
 To be is bliss.